lblod/frontend-embeddable-notule-editor/docs/upgrade-from-v5.md

 `instances` by simply changing the URL.
 The plugin works with both `/doc/instantie` and `/doc/concept` endpoints.

+### ui.expandInsertMenu no longer does anything

+As part of the new widget configuration interface, we've removed the `expandInsertMenu` option from the editor configuration.

+If you had this set to true, you will likely find you can simply remove the configuration, as the default sidebar expands its insert menu by default.

+The editor comes with (what we think are) sensible defaults for the sidebar and toolbar configuration, but we recommend tweaking this to your needs.

+refer to [the widget documentation](./widgets.md) for more info

 ### Css clashes/changes

-As far as we know, the above change to the lpdc plugin config is the only breaking change in the v6 release.
+As far as we know, the above changes are the only breaking changes in the v6 release.
 But as mentioned, the way the editor interacts with the page is completely different, so please test thoroughly.
+We appreciate any feedback or bug reports.

 ## What's new